L’Oreal Hair Relaxer Lawsuit: The Ongoing Massive Issue

-This blog will examine the loreal hair relaxer lawsuit claim and the scientific proof of the cause.
+This blog will examine what is hair relaxing, the Loreal hair relaxer lawsuit claim, and the scientific proof of the cause.

 A chemical hair relaxer is a lotion or cream that helps straighten and manage the hair.
 It lessens the curl by weakening the hair strand and chemically altering the texture.
 You might have thought about obtaining a hair relaxer if you have natural hair.